SuzanneOngCodes/Semantic-Segmentation-for-RUGD/README.md

 | 6 | Res 50 + Fully Convoluted Network (FCN)  | Stochastic gradient descent with momentum|

 # Results
-- Predicted images are available in prediction directory
+- Predicted frames are available in `project.gif` as a GIF
 - Here's a sneak peak on the predictions from Adam and SGD, after training with 5 epochs with batch size 20:

     ![](https://github.com/SuzanneOngCodes/Semantic-segmentation/blob/344b5c45919d6767aae1221898e0f1dd864b940f/project.gif)